AUTHOR Doris Welsh

 “The Galapagos Islands are a fragile and threatened ecosystem.
 Ecoventura continues to break new ground in responsible tourism in the Galapagos with its new hybrid energy technology.
 It is the hope that other cruise and tour companies will see the successful results and follow suit,” Dunn says.
 In summer 2007, UNESCO put the Galapagos on its World Heritage sites risk list, citing alien species and pollution from tourists and immigrants as key issues.

 Toyota’s involvement with the Galapagos Islands began in 2001, when the company partnered with the World Wildlife Fund to help conserve the Islands’ unique ecosystem.
 Toyota has since supported and/or funded many projects and programs in the Galapagos Islands.
-These include a redesign of the main fuel-handling facility on Baltra, renewable- energy teacher education workshops, oil and municipal recycling programs and the refitting of Ecoventura’s expedition touring yacht, M/Y Eric with solar panels and wind turbines.
+These include a redesign of the main fuel-handling facility on Baltra, renewable- energy teacher education workshops, oil and municipal recycling programs and the refitting of Ecoventura’s expedition touring yacht, Eric with solar panels and wind turbines.
 Community education and outreach have been key components of all projects.

 About Ecoventura: Ecoventura is a family-owned company based in Guayaquil, Ecuador, with sales offices in Quito and Miami.
 In operation since 1990, the cruise company transports 4,000+ passengers annually aboard a fleet of three expedition vessels; identical, superior first-class 20-passenger motor yachts with 10 double cabins.
-The company also operates the Sky Dancer, a 16-passenger dedicated dive live-aboard offering 7-night weekly itineraries visiting the northern islands of Wolf and Darwin.
+The company also operates the Galapagos Sky, a 16-passenger dedicated dive live-aboard offering 7-night weekly itineraries visiting the northern islands of Wolf and Darwin.
 All of its vessels have been purposefully retrofitted to meet or exceed the highest possible environmental standards.

 # # #